krissvv/react-better-html/documentation/docs/Introduction.md

 ## Getting Started

-To get started with `react-better-html`, check out the [installation guide](installation.md) and explore the [API documentation](api.md) for detailed information on how to use the library.
+To get started with `react-better-html`, check out the [installation guide](getting-started/instalation) and explore the docs for detailed information on how to use the library.

 We hope you find `react-better-html` useful and it helps you build better React applications.
 Happy coding!